 Early History of the Ecinflyck family

-Another 263 words (19 lines of text) covering the years 1296, 1311 and 1464 are included under the topic Early Ecinflyck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ecinflyck research.
+Another 132 words (9 lines of text) covering the years 1296, 1311, 1464, 1306 and 1499 are included under the topic Early Ecinflyck History in all our PDF Extended History products and printed products wherever possible.

 Ecinflyck Spelling Variations